ALA Logo

 Event Date No Substitutions After

-Friday, August 23, 2024 Monday, August 19, 2024
+Friday, August 15, 2025 Monday, August 4, 2025

 Conference Consent Policy

-By registering for any one of the eight offerings of this ALA program, you are consenting to receive conference-related communications from ALA, Mental Health First Aid and supporting business partners, as well as inclusion in attendee lists which are shared with all registered participants.
+By registering for any one of the four offerings of this ALA program, you are consenting to receive conference-related communications from ALA, Mental Health First Aid and supporting business partners, as well as inclusion in attendee lists which are shared with all registered participants.
 ALA members who have opted out of business partner communications will appear on attendee lists and are removed from event rosters accessible by business partners if containing full contact information.

 Registration (attendee and exhibitor) and payment for the conference give consent that any pictures, video or audio recordings taken during ALA and ALA-related events can be used for conference coverage and future ALA promotional purposes.
 ALA is able to use your likeness without remuneration.